yakworks/shipkit/README.md

 - variable names changed.
   - IS_RELEASABLE stays the same and means its not a snapshot version, its on a branch that can be released (a publishable branch), not on a dev branch and user has permissions to do release.
-  - in 1.x PUBLISHABLE branches were called RELEASABLE_BRANCH, created confusion for snapshots which are not releasable but should be published to the snapshot repo. so RELEASABLE_BRANCH renamed to PUBLISHABLE_BRANCH, RELEASE_BRANCH_REGEX -> PUBLISH_BRANCH_REGEX,  RELEASABLE_BRANCH_OR_DRY_RUN -> PUBLISHABLE_BRANCH_OR_DRY_RUN etc..
+  - in 1.x PUBLISHABLE branches were called RELEASABLE_BRANCH
+    so RELEASABLE_BRANCH renamed to PUBLISHABLE_BRANCH,
+    RELEASE_BRANCH_REGEX -> PUBLISH_BRANCH_REGEX,  RELEASABLE_BRANCH_OR_DRY_RUN -> PUBLISHABLE_BRANCH_OR_DRY_RUN etc..
     search across app for RELEASABLE_BRANCH and change build.yml for new var name.

-- change version.properties snapshot=true to release=false. operates in affirmative, when release=false, then IS_SNAPSHOT
+  - change version.properties snapshot=true to release=false. operates in affirmative,
-  will still be true. when release=true then IS_SNAPSHOT=false and if on PUBLISHABLE_BRANCH will do full release cycle.
+    when release=false, then IS_SNAPSHOT will still be true. when release=true then IS_SNAPSHOT=false and
+    if on PUBLISHABLE_BRANCH will do full release cycle.

-- the property version_set_snapshot should be changed to release_reset_flag=true
+  - the property version_set_snapshot should be changed to release_reset_flag=, check build.yml

   - is using with gradle plugin `org.yakworks:gradle-plugins` version must be >= 2.7.3

 ## Why?